 A revolving line of credit is a credit line opened for the consumer to use at their discretion.
 The amount borrowed and the terms of repayment can fluctuate based on creditworthiness, market conditions, and a person’s history with the creditor.

-In the case of a signed credit application, the statute of limitations on that debt would probably be longer than on an oral contract.
+As for a signed credit application, the statute of limitations on that debt would probably be longer than on an oral contract.

 Statute of Limitations on Debt Collection By State